davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/ecclesiastes/chapters/ecclesiastes-1/verses/ecclesiastes-1-8/ecclesiastes-1-8-niv.md

 title: "Ecclesiastes 1:8 NIV"
 ⬅️: "Ecclesiastes 1:7 NIV"
 ➡️: "Ecclesiastes 1:9 NIV"
-attribution: "Ecclesiastes 1:8 NIV"
 New International Version of: "Ecclesiastes 1:8"
-quote: >-
+verse: >-
   All things are wearisome, more than one can say.
 The eye never has enough of seeing, nor the ear its fill of hearing.
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---